 Best Festbeir – Smelter City Brewing‘s Stacktoberfest Oktoberfest with Maple

-Best Imperial IPA – Tamarack Brewing Company‘s Headwall Double IPA
+Best Imperial IPA – Tamarack Brewing Company – Missoula‘s Headwall Double IPA

 BEST OF SHOW – MAP Brewing Co. for their PARTY Mexican Lager

 Congratulations to the big winners and thank you to all the brewers, sponsors, and attendees for making this festival so great.
-This is the final MBA festival of the year, so stay tuned for the 2019 Rendezvous Tour announcement.
+This is the final MBA festival of the year, so stay tuned for next year’s Rendezvous Tour announcement

-September 27 and 28, the DoubleTree in Missoula was taken over by 170 brewers, beer experts, and industry partners from all around North America.
+From September 26-29, the DoubleTree in Missoula was taken over by 170 brewers, beer experts, and industry partners from all around the nation.
 In collaboration with Fermentana, the MBA cohosted the 7th Annual Montana Brewers Conference, which was packed with educational presentations, interactive learning sessions, networking activities, and more.

 We were excited to feature John Holl, Senior Editor of Craft Beer & Brewing Magazine, presenting his keynote address “Trying to Make Sense of These Interesting Beer Times” to kick things off on the first day.
 In addition to his work with Craft Beer & Brewing, Holl is the author of Drink Beer, Think Beer: Getting to the Bottom of Every Pint and The American Craft Beer Cookbook, and the co-host of podcast Steal This Beer.
 After the keynote, Holl also presented in a breakout session to teach attendees how to interact with the press and create an effective media strategy for their breweries.

-Both Thursday and Friday featured three tracks of breakout sessions covering brewing/technical information, business and marketing skills, and front of house management strategies.
+Both Friday and Saturday featured three tracks of breakout sessions covering brewing/technical information, business and marketing skills, and front of house management strategies.
 Attendees had a wide range of options and could choose anything from a session on D-system keg valves to a presentation on best practices for social media.
 We heard from Kara Taylor from White Labs on how to build a brewery lab, from Loy Maierhauser on implementing staff education programs, from Ruth Martin of Blacktooth Brewing on developing a brewery safety plan, and many more.
 We also featured multiple panel sessions featuring Montana brewers discussing barrel-aging, sustainability practices, pure distilled hop oils, and brewery expansions.
-It was a diverse and engaging line-up, and we are so grateful to all the speakers who came to share their expertise.
+It was a diverse and engaging line-up, and we are so grateful to all the speakers.

-Attendees were also treated to some great Missoula hospitality from local breweries, starting with a pre-conference social at Gild on Wednesday evening.
-Conference sponsors Conflux Brewing hosted everyone on Thursday for dinner and beers, accompanied by brewery tours, live music from John Floridis and a beautiful sunset view from their deck.
+Attendees were also treated to some great Missoula hospitality from local breweries.
+Conference sponsors Conflux Brewing hosted everyone for a delicious dinner and beers, accompanied by brewery tours, live music from John Floridis and a beautiful sunset view from their deck.
 Friday afternoon featured a brewery tour and happy hour at Draught Works, where attendees got the chance to see their new canning line and taste some of their great beer.

 Why release a state economic report at a brewery?
 Because craft brewing is making a serious impact in Montana’s economy.